-INB 3140 International Business 3 s.h.
+INB 3140 International Business

 Foundational knowledge of the current forces influencing the conduct of international business, including cultural, political, legal, and economic forces.
-Exploration of marketing entry strategies, trade and trade agreements, international monetary system, business finance, and organizational design and management considerations.
+Exploration of market entry strategies, trade and trade agreements, international monetary system, business finance, and organizational design and management considerations.

 INB 4350 International Trade Structures and Systems 3 s.h.

 An examination of current theories and patterns of international trade and finance, including an exploration of the history, institutional framework, and structural patterns of international trade, and an analysis of exchange rate determination theories and balance of payment drivers.
 Prerequisites: ECN 2720, ECN 2730, and INB 3140.

-INB 4450 International Management 3 s.h.
+INB 4450 International Management

 Study of international management as a function of a nation's international trade practices, policies, and management systems and expectations.
 Prerequisites: INB 3140 and MGT 2360.

 INB 4500 International Business and Culture Experience 1-3 s.h. (max.
 3 s.h.)

 Students work with an advisor to select a country of travel, establish learning objectives, and develop guidelines to write a paper.

 INB 4550 Advanced Analysis in International Business 3 s.h.

 Work with an organization interested in becoming engaged in international business as it is identifying a suitable opportunity and assessing potential risks and benefits.
 Taken during the last semester of the degree program.

-INB 4710-4750 Seminars 1-3 s.h. (max.
-4 s.h.)
+INB 4710-4750 Seminars

 Prerequisites for all seminars: Junior level or full-time work experience.
 Students are limited to a total of 4 s.h. of seminars.